 Under a previous US administration, the environment seemed to have taken a back seat to nationalism,

-.
+industry, jobs, and the economy.
 Initiatives like the Paris agreement - where 196 nations, including the

 US, agreed to reduce Greenhouse Gas Emissions - were trampled in the dust of denial while a nation